IBIC/birthdaycard/README.md

 This program generates a birthday card from an individual's structural MRI.
 It takes the brain image, identifies an attractive sagittal slice, overlays a party hat image, text that states “Happy Birthday” and “We Lobe You” on this slice, and creates an output image as shown below.

-*Include a sample output - put it in the sampledata directory.*
+*Include a sample output picture here- put it in the sampledata directory.*

 # Program requirements